 We are working with Quest Diagnostics to ensure this issue does not happen again.

 We have also contacted the other 2 labs we use to ensure this issue does not occur with them.

 We continue to update our website with information on this issue.

 If your query is not answered here, you can call us on Freephone 1800 45 45 55 (+353 21 4217612 if calling from outside Ireland) and an advisor will take your details.
 This helpline is open from Monday to Friday, 9am to 6pm.

 Almost 350,000 screening tests were carried out during 2018.
 There are usually about 250,000 cervical screening tests each year.
 This increase in 2018 was due to understandable concerns about cervical screening.

 This increased workload has led to long and very regrettable delays in the reporting of results.
-Results are currently being reported on average of 93 days of the test being taken.
-In some cases this is taking up to 27 weeks.
+Currently, results are taking up to 33 weeks from the time you have your smear test.
+In some cases, this is taking longer.
 In the past, results would have been available in about 4 to 6 weeks.